Facebook

 Warranty Lifetime warranty

-Cutting through trees with pruning shears isn’t the best way forward since the branches are thicker.
-But if you need something for trees with branches up to one inch thick, then this is the pruning shears for you.
+Cutting through tree branches with pruning shears is not the most effective.
+But if you need something for trees with branches up to one inch thick, these will be the best pruning shears for you.

-These electric power pruning shears are easy to use and do the hard work for you if you come across a branch that is more stubborn.
+These electric power pruning shears are easy to use; they’ll handle the hard work for you when you encounter a stubborn branch.

-It has over 100 cutting times per minute, so it’s less stressful for you, easing hand fatigue and frustration.
-With one charge, you get about three to four hours of battery life, too, which ensures lots of pruning time in one go.
+With over 100 cutting times per minute, it’s less stressful for you, easing hand fatigue and frustration.
+You get about three to four hours of battery life per charge, ensuring lots of pruning time in one go.

 Pros